JavoJavo/Devisive-Hierarchical-Clustering/README.md

 1. We start with a cluster made up of all the points.
 2. From that cluster the farthest point with respect to the other points (dissident) is located.
 The dissident forms its own cluster.
-3. Then we iterate through all the points checking their average distance to both (or the total clusters formed) clusters, they are assigned to the closest cluster.
+3. Then we iterate through all the points checking their average distance to both clusters (or the total clusters formed) , they are assigned to the closest cluster.
 We keep iterating until there are no more changes\.*
 4. We repeat steps from 2 until k specified clusters are formed.
 ## Specs